JibuFilm/point_motion_lidar_importer/README.md

 ### Known Issue

-**Camera View Must Be Locked for Successful Render**‼️

- **Session persistence** (working on additional modules to solve this)
-   - After reopening the `.blend`, the PLY sequence must be imported again (the sequence path/state is not persisted yet), and an extra stationed mesh would be left on top cuasing render animation problem.

 ### Help Appreciated
 If you have experience with Blender add-ons / Geometry Nodes / file handlers for image sequences, contributions and debugging suggestions are very welcome.